mbaumer/us_hep_funding/docs/_states/TN.md

 ### Committees
 Charles Fleischmann is the #17 Republican on the House Committee on Appropriations

+Charles Fleischmann is the #3 Republican on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016